robfatland/zero2x/1_publish_table/README.md

 ### Create a DynamoDB table

+Log on to the AWS Console and be sure to set your working **Region** as desired.
+Go to the DynamoDB service and click **Create table**.
+Name the table something appropriate (`baboons`).
+Set the Partition Key to be the string `indiv` and add a Sort Key `time`.
+Un-check *Use default settings*.
+Under *Auto Scaling* un-check *Write capacity*.
+Directly above this set *Write capacity units* to 1000.
+Click on *Create* at the bottom of the page.
+The table should build fairly quickly, within a minute or so.

+#### Context on the DynamoDB table

 DynamoDB data are read from a table as a dictionary.
 DynamoDB tables have two attributes: